binguimath/binguimath.github.io/Course_2022_VOA.md

 4/11 Definitions of conformal blocks and sheaves of VOAs

-4/14 Differential geometry of sheaves of VOAs
+4/14 Definitions of conformal blocks and sheaves of VOAs; pushforward in sheaves of VOAs

+4/18 Lie derivatives in sheaves of VOAs; families of compact Riemann surfaces

+4/21 Families of compact Riemann surfaces and parellel sections of conformal blocks